hjnhjn123/crf_tools_update/README.rst

 This project has been set up using PyScaffold 2.5.7.
 For details and usage information on PyScaffold see http://pyscaffold.readthedocs.org/.

-train
+train the model
 =========
-python3 run.py  train test_file  out_file  train_data
+python3 run.py  train train_data
-eg: python3 run.py  /Data/test_data.txt   /Data/predict.txt /Data/train_data.txt
+eg: python3 run.py  /Data/train_data.txt

 TEST by exist Model
 =========